daniellowtw/explosm-rss/README.md

 ## Installation

-go get github.com/daniellowtw/explosm-rss
+`go get github.com/daniellowtw/explosm-rss`

 ## Usage

 ```
 go install
-./explosm-rss serve
+./explosm-rss
 ```

 Go to `http://localhost:20480`

 ### Configuration

-* port - the port that the server is listening on
+* `port` - the port that the server is listening on
-* refresh_interval - how often to poll the actual feed from `explosm.net`
+* `refresh_interval` - how often to poll the actual feed from `explosm.net`

 ## License